 The Arlington Loop, A Community Gem

-The Arlington Loop can take you almost anywhere in Arlington.
 Get to know this 16 mile connection of trails that is the center piece of the Arlington bike network.

 If you have ridden a bike in Arlington, there is a good chance that you have ridden at least part of what is known as the Arlington Loop.
 The Loop is a 16-mile series of trails traveling through the central and southern areas of Arlington, made up of segments of the Washington & Old Dominion (W&OD), Custis, Mt.
 Vernon and Four Mile Run trails.